Peters8090/One-Tap-Golf/README.md

 # One-Tap-Golf
-Simple golf game, you aim with the mouse of finger, which makes you able to see the ball trajectory.
-When you release, the ball is thrown and if the ball is in the hole, you get a point, otherwise the game is over.
+A simple golf game, you aim with your finger.
+Airming makes you able to see the ball trajectory.
+When you release the finger, the ball is thrown and if you put it in the hole, you'll get a point, otherwise the game is over.